George Tobias: Career

 Tobias began acting at age 15, at New York's Neighborhood Playhouse.
 He appeared in Eugene O'Neill's The Hairy Ape in 1922, and in Charles Méré's La Flamme and Channing Pollock's The Fool the following year, then made his Broadway debut in Maxwell Anderson's What Price Glory? in 1924.

 In 1939, he signed with Warner Bros. and was cast in supporting roles, many times along with James Cagney, such as the musical Yankee Doodle Dandy (1942), and with Gary Cooper in the drama Sergeant York (1941) and Irving Berlin, Ronald Reagan, and George Murphy in This Is the Army (1943).
 In 1950, he was cast as a ruthless killer and felon in the film noir Southside 1-1000.

 During the 1959 television season, Tobias was a regular on Hudson's Bay, playing Pierre Falcon.

 Tobias portrayed Penrose in eight episodes of Adventures in Paradise (1959–1961).
 From 1964 to 1971, he played Abner Kravitz, the long-suffering neighbor on the ABC sitcom Bewitched.
 Tobias often appeared in an uncredited role as a courtroom spectator on Perry Mason, and he played Sidney Falconer in the episode titled "The Case of the Antic Angel" (1964).

-In 1972-1973, Tobias appeared in three episodes of The Waltons as junkman Vernon Rutley.
+In 1972-1973, Tobias appeared in an episode of The Waltons as junkman Vernon Rutley.

 Tobias never married and he retired from acting in 1977 after he reprised his role as Abner Kravitz in a guest appearance on the Bewitched sequel Tabitha.

-Personal life
+Personal life and death

 On February 27, 1980, Tobias died of bladder cancer at age 78 at Cedars Sinai Medical Center in Los Angeles.
 En route to the mortuary, the momentarily unattended station wagon transporting Tobias's body from the hospital was hijacked and driven three blocks before the thieves noticed the body, promptly abandoned the vehicle and—according to witnesses—"ran screaming" from the scene.
 The memorial service for Tobias took place as planned on February 29, 1980, at Mount Sinai Memorial Park.
 Tobias is buried at Mt.
 Carmel Cemetery #1 in Glendale, Queens, New York City.